 Ohio’s CollegeAdvantage Direct 529 Savings Plan is nationally recognized as one of the nation’s best 529 plans.

-Ohio’s CollegeAdvantage Direct 529 Plan kept its silver rating for the eleventh year in a row.
-In addition, BlackRock CollegeAdvantage, Ohio’s Advisor 529 Plan, retained its bronze ranking for the fourth year.
-This makes Ohio one of only three state programs that have both their Direct and Advisor 529 Plans ranked as medal-class college savings programs by Morningstar.
-The high ranking for both CollegeAdvantage 529 Plans highlights the strength of Ohio’s two college savings plans as well as the industry’s regard for Ohio’s 529 Plan as one of the best in the nation.
+Ohio’s CollegeAdvantage Direct 529 Plan maintained its silver rating for the thirteenth year in a row.
+In addition, BlackRock CollegeAdvantage, Ohio Advisor 529 Plan also maintained its silver ranking for a second year, following four years with a bronze ranking.
+This makes Ohio the only state program with both their Direct and Advisor 529 Plans ranked in a silver or higher college savings program by Morningstar!
+The high ranking for both CollegeAdvantage 529 Plans highlights the strength of Ohio’s two plans as well as the industry’s regard for Ohio 529 as one of the best in the nation.

 Ohio’s 529 Plan was named one of Military Saves Savings Champions for our continued support of this important program.
 Military Saves is part of the nonprofit Consumer Federation of America and is an initiative of America Saves.
 Military Saves works with government agencies, defense credit unions, military banks, and nonprofit organizations to promote savings and debt reduction.